-Respirators such as N95s must be used as part of a written respiratory protection program.3 OSHA requires that N95 masks be fit tested prior to use.
+Respirators such as N95s must be used as part of a written respiratory protection program.4 OSHA requires that N95 masks be fit tested prior to use.
 This is an important step to ensure a tight fit for the mask to be effective in providing protection.
+If a fit-tested N95 respirator is not available, the next safest levels of respiratory protection include, in the following order: a non-fit-tested N95 respirator, a KN95 respirator on the FDA-approved list5, or a surgical mask.